-“India and the Asian Security Architecture,” German Marshall Fund, December 2014 (co-authored with
+“India and the Asian Security Architecture,” German Marshall Fund, December 2014 (with Vipin Narang)

 “Challenges of a Multipolar World: The United States, India, and the European Union in the AsiaPacific,”

-German Marshall Fund, July 2013 (co-authored with Clara O’Donnell)
+German Marshall Fund, July 2013 (with Clara O’Donnell)

 “Meet India’s new nationalists,” The Indian Express, October 18, 2015

-“Bringing Tokyo closer to New Delhi,” The Hindu, December 26, 2014 (co-authored with Anthony
+“Bringing Tokyo closer to New Delhi,” The Hindu, December 26, 2014 (with Anthony Yazaki)